openvinotoolkit/nncf/nncf/experimental/torch/sparsify_activations/ActivationSparsity.md

     }
     ```

 - `ignored_scope`: Optional.
 If specified, it should be an instance of `nncf.IgnoredScope` class that defines the nodes in the model graph to be ignored by this algorithm.
 Note that unsupported layer types are already filtered out internally, so there is no need to mention them in `ignored_scope`.
-The algorithm currently only supports Linear layers.
+The algorithm currently only supports Linear layers, as they benefit most from dynamic sparse activations by reducing memory read bandwidth for the large Linear weights used in LLMs.

 #### Evaluation results